shubhchauhan13/sportsdb/FRONTEND_GUIDE.md

 | ⚽ **Football** | `live_football` | **Active** |
 | 🎾 **Tennis** | `live_tennis` | **Active** |

-### Legacy Support
-*   `live_matches`: Still populated for Cricket ONLY to support older app versions.
-New implementations should use the sport-specific tables above.

 ---

 ## 3. Table Schema